KNOWLDGE/programming-language-list/README.md

 Our goal is to have a multitude of Programming Languages listed with information like their history, their use and more.

 ## Thanks to..
-[The Hello World Collection](http://helloworldcollection.de/) for there list of programming Languages.
+[The Hello World Collection](http://helloworldcollection.de/) for their list of programming Languages.

 ## How to Contribute
 *Coming Soon*